Colombia: Santa Marta

 Day 2: Drive to Minca

 We will leave our hotel just before dawn, taking a box breakfast with us.
-After looking for Chestnut-winged Chachalaca, Bicolored Wren and other goodies in a patch of tropical dry forest in a suburb of Barranquilla, we will drive east parallel to the coast, stopping at Isla de Salamanca National Park (the main target, though the chance that we will see it is not high, is the Critically Endangered Sapphire-bellied Hummingbird), and we will also stop at a few other places including one or two roadside ponds.
-We will have lunch in a restaurant prior to heading inland to Minca, which is in the lower foothills of the Santa Marta range.
-Night in Minca.
+After looking for Chestnut-winged Chachalaca, Bicolored Wren and other goodies in a patch of tropical dry forest in a suburb of Barranquilla, we will drive east parallel to the coast, stopping at Isla de Salamanca National Park.
+Salamanca National Park is composed mainly of mangroves and was declared an Important Bird Conservation Area (IBA) (The main target, though the chance that we will see it is not high, is the Critically Endangered Sapphire-bellied Hummingbird).
+We will also stop at a few other places including one or two roadside ponds.
+We will have lunch in a restaurant prior to heading towards the Santa Marta range.
+Night at Mountain House.

 We will also board the jeeps and explore the forests above and below the lodge, paying particular attention to the many endemics and unique subspecies of the region.
 Higher elevations support a host of “Santa Marta” specialties – Santa Marta Parakeet, Santa Marta Antpitta, Santa Marta Foliage-Gleaner, Santa Marta Bush-Tyrant, Santa Marta Warbler, Santa Marta Mountain-Tanager, and Hermit Wood-Wren, as well as White-tipped Quetzal, Sierra Nevada Antpitta, Rusty-headed and Streak-capped Spinetails, Golden-breasted Fruiteater, White-lored Warbler and Yellow-crowned Redstart.
 If we are fortunate, we could find the very rare Black-backed Thornbill and/or Santa Marta Sabrewing.
 Below the lodge the birding is equally exciting - Band-tailed and Sickle-winged Guans, White-tipped Quetzal, Santa Marta Blossomcrown, Masked Trogon, Montane and Strong-billed Woodcreepers, Emerald and Groove-billed Toucanets, Cinnamon Flycatcher, Swallow Tanager, and Yellow-legged and Black-hooded Thrushes.
 Nights at Mountain House.